1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Frequently Asked Questions

-The most common are serous cystadenomas, mucinous cystic neoplasms and intraductal papillary mucinous neoplasms (IPMNs).
+The most frequent are the serous cystadenomas, mucinous cystic neoplasma and intraductal papillary mucinous neoplasma (IPMNs).

-Contact us if you experience new or worsening abdominal pain, unexplained weight loss, fever or if your cyst shows rapid growth on scans.
+You can reach out to us when you have new or progressive abdominal pain, unexplained weight loss, fever or you feel that your cyst is growing at a rapid rate when scanned.

-Imaging follow-up is typically scheduled every 3-12 months, depending on your cyst's type, size and risk factors.
+The follow-up imaging is normally arranged after 3-12 months, depending on the type, size and risk factors of your cyst.

 Related Blogs